Police: Rome

 In the Roman Empire, the army played a major role in providing security.
 Roman soldiers detached from their legions and posted among civilians carried out law enforcement tasks.
 The Praetorian Guard, an elite army unit which was primarily an Imperial bodyguard and intelligence-gathering unit, could also act as a riot police force if required.
 Local watchmen were hired by cities to provide some extra security.
 Lictors, civil servants whose primary duty was to act as bodyguards to magistrates who held imperium, could carry out arrests and inflict punishments at their magistrate's command.
 Magistrates such as tresviri capitales, procurators fiscal and quaestors investigated crimes.
 There was no concept of public prosecution, so victims of crime or their families had to organize and manage the prosecution themselves.
 Under the reign of Augustus, when the capital had grown to almost one million inhabitants, 14 wards were created; the wards were protected by seven squads of 1,000 men called vigiles, who acted as night watchmen and firemen.
 In addition to firefighting, their duties included apprehending petty criminals, capturing runaway slaves, guarding the baths at night, and stopping disturbances of the peace.
 As well as the city of Rome, vigiles were also stationed in the harbor cities of Ostia and Portus.
 Augustus also formed the Urban Cohorts to deal with gangs and civil disturbances in the city of Rome, and as a counterbalance to the Praetorian Guard's enormous power in the city.
 They were led by the urban prefect.
 Urban Cohort units were later formed in Roman Carthage and Lugdunum.

+In Rome, there also existed representatives of the common people who were called tribunes.
+It was their job to intercede on behalf of any common person who had been mistreated or wrongly arrested by the magistrates or other authorities.
+The tribunes could not themselves be arrested or mistreated as they were considered to be sacrosanct.
+They were therefore in a unique position to be able to protect and represent the common people without fear of political correctness, wrongful arrest or other forms of persecution.
+They thereby acted as a check against excessive state authority and the repression which can arise from the misuse of the powers of arrest and judicial punishment.